darkrenaissance/darkfi/doc/src/architecture/smart_contracts.md

 Function calls represent mutations of the current active state to a new state.

-The `ContractFuncId` of a function call corresponds predefined objects in the module:
+The `ContractFuncId` of a function call corresponds to predefined objects in the module:
 * `Builder` creates the `FuncCall` invocation.
 Ran by the prover.
 * `FuncCall` is the function call invocation that verifiers have access to.
 * `state_transition()` that runs the function call on the current state.